fercevik729/Wave/README.md

 # To check that you correctly installed Wave
 wave --version

+# To initialize empty setup files and directories
+wave init

 # To concurrently load test the API use the 'splash' command
 wave splash